 Sweet Almond Oil

 Another carrier oil, sweet almond oil, can also do wonders for the skin.
 With vitamins E and K, it helps the skin look smooth, soft, and free of fine lines.
 Sweet almond oil is rich in fatty acids, which help skin retain moisture.
 This oil can also heal chapped and flaking skin.
-Plus, all-skin types are sure to love this oil!
+Plus, it's perfect for rough elbow skin!

 Rose essential oil

-By adding rose essential oil to the rose sugar scrub, you will benefit from its emollient properties.
-Meaning rose oil will help your skin stay hydrated and supple.
+Rose oil will help your skin stay hydrated and supple.
 Rose oil can also help with reducing redness and inflammation, soothing dry skin.
 As the cherry on top, rose oil is a natural source of antioxidants!
-These antioxidants help skin stay youthful and wrinkle-free.
+These antioxidants help skin stay youthful.